Blue Jam: Related shows

-Blue Jam was later made for television and broadcast on Channel 4 as Jam.
+Blue Jam was adapted for television and broadcast on Channel 4 as Jam.
 It used unusual editing techniques to achieve an unnerving ambience in keeping with the radio show.
 Many of the sketches were lifted from the radio version, even to the extent of simply setting images to the radio soundtrack.
 A subsequent "re-mixed" airing, called Jaaaaam was even more extreme in its use of post-production gadgetry, often heavily distorting the footage.